kkewlani/springmvc/Readme.md

 `WebConfiguration.java` with commented code.
 It seems that it should have `spring boot auto-configure` in order to make it work.
 However, this jar is already included with `spring-boot-starter` but still was not working unless added/specified explicitly.
+    1. I tried removing the `spring-boot-devtools` once after adding it once, in order to check if there is some issue with maven local repository in loading these jars at runtime.
+But it still did not work even though that jar is included in as sub jar of `spring-boot-starter`.
+So I had to add it again in order to make it work.
 2. The **jdbcUrl** to be used for default configuration is `jdbc:h2:mem:testdb` and not `jdbc:h2:~/test` which is the default when console loads.